In this article, you will find answers to questions like:

 The Palm Beach County School District also offers help for children.
 Start with your child’s teacher and your school’s guidance counselor.
-If you need additional information or still have concerns, you can reach out to the district’s Exceptional Student Education department.
+If you need additional information or still have concerns, reach out to the district’s exceptional student education department at 561-434-8740.

-- Randee Gabriel, Children and Family Services manager, 211 Palm Beach/Treasure Coast
+• Randee Gabriel, programs manager, 211 Palm Beach/Treasure Coast

-- Sharon Alexander, executive director, Unicorn Children’s Foundation
+• Sharon Alexander, chief executive officer, Unicorn Children’s Foundation